• Skip to main content

 • ¼ teaspoon vanilla extract

-• 4 tablespoons salted butter softened and cut into small pieces
+• 4 tablespoons unsalted butter softened and cut into small pieces

 • 8 oz cream cheese softened